 After 7 years of raising and selling birds, I understand I probably strained the patience of more than one bird breeder.
 Most of the persons I spoke with regarding buying birds were really friendly and courteous, and they took the time to address my inquiries.

-When I tried to convince them, not a single one of them yelled at me or asked if I was crazy.
-Buy some birds at a discount.
-When I think about how much of their time I took up, I can’t help but feel embarrassed. asking questions about what they brought up, or requesting explanations from them on my inquiries. about the question “what is that?”
+When I tried to buy cheap birds, none of them shouted at me or questioned if I was crazy.
+I cringe when I think of how much of their time I spent asking questions about what they raised or asking them to clarify my “what’s that?” enquiries.
 So here goes………………

 🦜🦜 Click Images Below To Explore More Popular Bird Supplies on Amazon!! 🦜🦜